The Agnes Zabali Boys & Girls Club (AZBGC)

 The Agnes Zabali Boys and Girls Club (AZBGC) of Kamengo, Uganda was initiated in 2006 to develop and support projects to improve life for vulnerable children and youth in Kamengo and the surrounding villages.
 It is a youth-led organization and is nationally registered with the Ugandan National Bureau of Non-governmental Organizations.

 The AZBGC project seeks to:

-- Increase access to basic health care services for all members of the AZBGC
+- Increase access to employment and basic health care services for all members of the AZBGC;

-- Provide additional support to the local community education system
+- Provide additional support to the local community education and health care systems;

 - Facilitate youth economic empowerment through supporting sustainable small businesses;

 How do we do this?

 Fundamental to the AZBGC is its scholarship program that helps vulnerable children and youth attend school.
 The AZBGC currently supports 135 vulnerable children, students and 85 community members.
 They are assisted with basic health care, education, recreational activities, and developmental projects that improve health and overall wellbeing.
 The AZBGC works with the Canada-Africa Community Health Alliance (CACHA) and the Nkozi Hospital and Ggoli Health Centre.
 It annually hosts medical doctors, nurses and teachers for medical, leadership, and infrastructure missions.

 Over the years, the project has supported the village by building a community centre, which is home to a range of recreational and creative programs to meet the needs of children and youth.
 All activities at the centre are designed to encourage all children to participate in the unique local culture activities like dancing, enhance youth development, foster community growth, create employment, and reduce poverty and inequality in the future for those in the program.
 The centre provides a safe space for children, and includes a library, computer room and basketball courts.
 In 2019, a Women Resource Centre was established in a separate building.
 It provides a safe space for girls and young women.